 Upgrade your heating systems

 An outdated home heating system will take more energy and more time to heat up your house, meaning that a lot of energy will end up being wasted.
-In order to avoid this, it is important to consider upgrading your heating system if you have the money.
-This could mean upgrading your boiler, or just taking a simpler step such as investing in some new Bisque Radiators.
+In order to avoid this when renovating your property, it is important to consider upgrading your heating system if you have the money.
+This could mean upgrading your boiler, or just taking a simpler step such as investing in some new radiators.
 Additionally, if you wanted to make a bigger difference to your energy consumption, then you could invest in a smart heating system which would allow you to track your energy usage; this would also allow you to control your central heating system from anywhere, meaning that less energy would get wasted through the use of automated timers.